 How to Apply for an Internship with Behavioral Health

-If interested in an Internship with the Appalachian Regional Healthcare System’s Behavioral Health Division, please send completed internship application, along with the following to:
+If interested in an Internship with the Appalachian Regional Healthcare System’s Behavioral Health Division, please send completed internship application documents to:

 Sallie Woodring, Director